Home 9 Resources 9 Guides 9 Quick Start Tutorial

 View Your Budget

 Within our planning solution, budgets are managed at the Tactic level.
-Which means you can use filters to view Budget totals by Channel, Initiative, and Strategic Priority.
+Which means you can use Filters to view Budget totals by Channel, Initiative, and Strategic Priority.

-For More Detailed Instructions
+Looking For More Detailed Instruction?

 Bookmark our login page or click the LOG IN button at the top right hand corner of this site to return to the application.
 After logging in, click Launch Plan in the upper right hand of the application to open your planning calendar.